PixeledCode/next-dark-mode/README.md

 }
 ```

 3. This works but we need to sync the toggle with the user preference.
-We will use `useEffect` to sync the toggle with the user preference.

 ```tsx
 // /components/theme-toggle.tsx